The Sky’s the Limit: My Journey with Maryellen

 - You could win a cash prize!

-Maryellen says that she and Beverly used to share the room with Tom and Mikey.
-She really wanted Carolyn and Joan to move in so this could be an all-girls room.
-But before the older girls would agree to move, Maryellen had to learn how to be tidy.
+Maryellen says she used to share this room with Beverly, Tom, and Mikey.
+She wanted Carolyn and Joan to move in and make it an all-girls room, but first she had to prove she could keep it tidy.
 I agree that sharing a room is hard.
-It’s been a big change for me and my sister.
-Maryellen said she had to change.
-She had to turn over a new leaf.
+It’s been a big change for me and my sister, too.
+Maryellen says she had to turn over a new leaf.